 1. STUDIES ARE ONLY APPLICABLE TO ON/OFF RELATIONSHIPS

-According to our previous study — the one with 1075 participants — getting back with an ex is, in general, a horrible idea.
-Check this out:
+According to our previous study — the one with 1075 participants — getting back with an ex is, in general, a horrible idea, primarily for these reasons:

 “Unfortunately, partners in renewed relationships have been found to be at greater risk for relationship distress.
 Although researchers have yet to determine causal ordering, compared to stably together relationships (relationships that have been continually maintained), relationship cycling is associated with lower commitment and satisfaction, poorer communication, greater uncertainty, and higher levels of verbal abuse and physical violence.”
 (8)